antonfirsov/docs/2020/06-June/fsharp5-update/fsharp5-update-for-dotnet5-preview6.md

 ### F# quotations improvements

-This preview brings along a fundamental improvement to [F# Code Quotations](https://docs.microsoft.com/dotnet/fsharp/language-reference/code-quotations), a metaprogramming feature that lets you generate and manipulate an abstract syntax tree that represents the F# code.
+This preview brings a fundamental improvement to [F# Code Quotations](https://docs.microsoft.com/dotnet/fsharp/language-reference/code-quotations), a metaprogramming feature that lets you generate and manipulate an abstract syntax tree that represents the F# code.

 Although powerful, F# Code Quotations have had a severe deficiency up until this point: they didn't carry "trait calls" to sufficiently represent the actual semantics of the code being "quoted" if it relied on type constraints.
 A common way this could manifest itself was "allowing" code with arithmetic that would merely throw an exception at runtime.